|

 & statistics

-The Belgian economy is doing well generally.
+The Belgian economy is doing well

-The gross national product of the country for 1999
+generally.
+The gross national product of

-was 234 billion dollars, making a GNP per
+dollars, making a GNP per inhabitant of

-inhabitant of $22,880, rating Belgium among the
+$22,880, rating Belgium among the very

-very rich countries.
+rich countries.

 Follow